weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 You can instantiate a collection object by creating a collection, or by retrieving an existing collection.

+Note that when adding a cross-reference property, you should use the `references` parameter.
+Using the `properties` parameter to add references is deprecated and will be removed in the future.

 <Tabs groupId="languages">
 <TabItem value="create" label="Create a collection">